15. March 2024

 • Versatility in the use of different broadband connections

 WLANs are based on the IEEE 802.11 standard, which uses wireless technologies.
 Wireless access points (WAPs) provide the wireless signals and manage the data traffic.
-They play a central role in modern communication and networking by enabling wireless access to information and resources from any location.
 WLANs use network nodes that communicate with each other via network cards, with each network node representing a separate radio cell.
 Data transfer rates can theoretically vary between 2 and 600 megabits per second, with practical limitations due to interference and obstructions.

 Virtual Local Area Network